Continuing Education Activity

 - Pharmacological: Hydroxyurea has been reported in multiple instances to cause nonhealing ulcerations.

 - Self-inflicted/psychosocial: There are instances where a patient is causing the ulceration, either on purpose or as a result of noncompliance.
-This is often the hardest factor to spot and overcome, but must always be a consideration.
+This is often the hardest factor to spot and overcome but must always be a consideration.

 Once the underlying issues are determined, then the assessment of the actual wound is performed.

 What type of tissue is present in the wound?
 Is it healthy normal tissue?
 Is it granular, necrotic, fibrotic?
-In red, granular tissue the treatment is generally to keep it clean and moist and to offload to allow healing to take place.
-If the wet necrotic tissue is present, this should be resected immediately to remove a potential nidus for infection, if dry and there is a compromised vascular supply the patient may need revascularization before debridement, or the debridement will just cause an increase in the wound size.
+In red, granular tissue, the treatment is generally to keep it clean and moist and to offload to allow healing to take place.
+If the wet necrotic tissue is present, this should be resected immediately to remove a potential nidus for infection; if dry and there is a compromised vascular supply, the patient may need revascularization before debridement or the debridement will just cause an increase in the wound size.
 For fibrotic tissue, debridement must be performed to create a healing wound environment.
-This can be performed with scalpel or curette, or with enzymatic debridement.
+This can be performed with scalpel or curette or with enzymatic debridement.

 Is the wound wet or dry?
-A simple rule of thumb is that if it is wet, dry it, if it is dry, wet it.
+A simple rule of thumb is that if it is wet, dry it; if it is dry, wet it.
 The idea with this is to keep the wound at an optimal moisture level for healing.
-Hydrogels are useful for keeping a relatively dry wound moist, while moisture absorbing materials such as alginates are useful for drying out the weeping ulcer.
+Hydrogels are useful for keeping a relatively dry wound moist, while moisture-absorbing materials such as alginates are useful for drying out the weeping ulcer.
 Some wounds, such as venous stasis ulcerations, are so wet that they require daily dressing changes just to keep the surrounding skin from becoming overly wet.

 Is the surrounding tissue healthy, friable, or macerated?
 Friable skin (fragile and thin) especially is a challenge as any adhesive may tear the skin, increasing the size of the wound.
 Macerated skin is found when the moisture from the wound is not well controlled.
 The excess moisture softens the skin till it begins to break down, therefore increasing the wound size.

 Finally, is the wound infected?
 Cellulitic appearing skin appears more erythematous and edematous than the surrounding tissue, with an increase in temperature to the area in question.
 There is often purulent discharge and, depending on the offending organism, may have a strong odor.
-The presence of a strong odor, especially in venous stasis wounds, is not indicative of infection unless it is either noticeably worsened from normal, or combined with other signs of infection; as heavy drainage will have a distinct odor by itself.
+The presence of a strong odor, especially in venous stasis wounds, is not indicative of infection unless it is either noticeably worsened from normal or combined with other signs of infection, as heavy drainage will have a distinct odor by itself.
 In the case of lower extremity erythema and edema, especially where it is seen bilaterally, this may simply be vasculitis and not an infection.
 A simple test is to elevate the leg for three to five minutes.
 If the erythema resolves significantly during that period, it is likely that it is vasculitis, not an infection.
 However, if there is an open wound and/or other reasons to be suspicious for infection, always err on the side of caution.

 Imaging in these cases is vital, as the depth and extent of the infection will change the type of treatment.
-On plain film x-ray, it is possible to see the destruction of bone, which indicative of osteomyelitis (bone infection).
-Generally speaking, bone with visible destruction from infection needs to be resected and treated with 6 weeks antibiotics to clear the infection fully.
-Other signs to look for are focal areas of decreased density which can indicate an abscess formation which will need to be incised and drained, or soft tissue erythema which is diffuse areas of decreased density which indicates gas in the tissue and is seen in severe infections including clostridium perfringens, which is often seen in gas gangrene and is a medical emergency which requires immediate excision and irrigation of infected tissues.
+On plain film x-ray, it is possible to see the destruction of bone, which is indicative of osteomyelitis (bone infection).
+Generally speaking, bone with visible destruction from infection needs to be resected and treated with 6 weeks of antibiotics to clear the infection fully.
+Other signs to look for are focal areas of decreased density which can indicate an abscess formation that will need to be incised and drained, or soft tissue erythema, which is diffuse areas of decreased density which indicates gas in the tissue and is seen in severe infections including Clostridium perfringens, which is often seen in gas gangrene and is a medical emergency which requires immediate excision and irrigation of infected tissues.